Other Conferences And Events:

 In addition, there will be sessions of twenty-minute contributed talks and an interactive roundtable discussion on career development.

-If you would like to attend the meeting, please register using the form available on the conference website:
+If you would like to attend the meeting, please register using the form available on the conference website: Local accommodation information is available on the conference website.
+Participants are asked to make their own lodging arrangements.

 During registration, you may request financial support for travel and lodging (pending funding from the National Science Foundation), and you may submit a title and abstract for a contributed talk.
 Priority for contributed talk slots will be given to early-career researchers.
 Applications received by April 24, 2026, will receive full consideration.